MindSphere Gateway¶

 Cross-Site-Request-Forgery¶

-MindSphere Gateway requires web applications to use the provided CSRF token mechanism, including a same origin check based on the origin http header.
+Industrial IoT Gateway requires web applications to use the provided CSRF token mechanism, including the same origin check based on the origin http header.

 Content-Security-Policies (CSP)¶

-MindSphere Gateway applies a strict Content Security Policy header for web applications, which is not configurable for 3rd parties.
-All served resources must come from the application uri or the static content uri (static.{region}[-{env}].{mindsphere-domain})
+Industrial IoT Gateway enforces a strict Content Security Policy (CSP) header for web applications, which cannot be configurable by third parties.
+All served resources must be served from the application's URI or the static content URI (static.{region}[-{env}].{mindsphere-domain})

 .